Graylog2/documentation/pages/installation/os/centos.rst

 * https://www.digitalocean.com/community/tutorials/an-introduction-to-selinux-on-centos-7-part-1-basic-concepts

-Multiple Server Setup
+Cluster Setup
 ---------------------

-If you plan to have multiple server taking care of different roles in your cluster :ref:`like we have in this big production setup <big_production_setup>` you need to modify only a few settings.
+If you plan to have multiple servers assuming different roles in your cluster :ref:`like we have in this big production setup <big_production_setup>` you need to modify only a few settings.
 This is covered in our :ref:`Multi-node Setup guide<configure_multinode>`.
-The :ref:`default file location guide <default_file_location>` will give you the file you need to modify in your setup.
+The :ref:`default file location guide <default_file_location>` lists the locations of the files you need to modify.

 Feedback